sharmaeklavya2/blog-source/content/posts/latex-tips.md

 and you `\input` other files in `main.tex`.
 When you use `pdflatex` to compile `main.tex`, the output will be named `main.pdf`.
 If you use this naming scheme for all your documents, they will all be named `main.pdf`.
-This can be a problem, depending on how you navigate your filesystem.
+This may be a problem, depending on how you navigate your filesystem.
 There are 2 ways of fixing this:

 1.  *Change the output name*: